 The Company enters into foreign exchange forward contracts to hedge foreign denominated costs associated with its operations in Mexico.
 The objective of these transactions is to reduce volatility of exchange rates where these operations are located by fixing a portion of their costs in U.S. currency.
 Accordingly, these contracts have been designated as cash flow hedges.
 Gains and losses are reclassified from other comprehensive income and recognized in cost of goods sold in the same period or periods during which the hedged transaction affects earnings.
-The company had no forward contracts outstanding at December 31, 2006.
-The Company had forward contracts to purchase approximately 8 million Mexican pesos at December 31, 2005.
-The aggregate U.S. dollar value of these contracts at December 31, 2005 was approximately \$0.7 million.
+The Company had forward contracts to purchase approximately 244.0 million Mexican pesos at December 31, 2007.
+The aggregate U.S. dollar value of these contracts at December 31, 2007 was approximately \$21.8 million and the fair value of these contracts outstanding at December 31, 2006.